As energy prices rise through the roof, learning how to save energy at home has never been more important.

-However, just incorporating a few energy savings hacks into your routine won’t just keep your house warm in winter, it could help households make real savings.
-That’s not to mention the bonus of helping the UK to reach its target of net zero emissions by 2050.
+Incorporating a few energy savings tips into your routine won't just keep your house warm in winter, it could help households make real savings.
+That's not to mention the bonus of helping the UK to reach its target of net zero emissions by 2050.

 'If every household in Britain made just a handful of energy-saving changes, the combined impact could make a big difference to our finances and the environment,' explains Laura McGradie, head of consumer advice at Energy Saving Trust.